-You'll need to fill out the Dealer License Application form.
+You'll need to fill out the Secretary of State Dealer License Application (Form VSD 324).
 But the real meat of what exactly you need to do, question by question, is in the Instructions for Dealer License publication.
 To apply for a license to sell new or used cars in Illinois, you'll need to have the following in order:

 - A $20,000 bond or certificate of deposit.

 - A certificate of insurance for at least $100,000 for bodily.